AlexanderJohnston1/Generalised-Profiling-Tutorial/README.md

 The folder "Convergence demonstrations" shows the convergence properties of the generalised profiling method for each of the models.
 These codes were written by Alexander Johnston and James S. Bennett.

+The file "Confidence intervals" shows the code used to determine appropriate values of the generalised log-likelihood function to generate confidence sets at a specific confidence level.

 All codes are written in Julia and were used to generate the figures and results in the paper "Solution-free parameter inference for differential equation models".